-Robert Morris is an assistant professor in MIT's EECS department and a member of the Computer Science and Artificial Intelligence Laboratory.
+Robert Morris is a professor in MIT's EECS department and a member of the Computer Science and Artificial Intelligence Laboratory.
 He received a PhD from Harvard University for work on modeling and controlling networks with large numbers of competing connections.
 As a graduate student he helped design and build an ARPA-funded ATM switch with per-circuit hop-by-hop flow control.
 He led a mobile communication project which won a best student paper award from USENIX.
 He co-founded Viaweb, an e-commerce hosting service.
 His current interests include modular software-based routers, analysis of the aggregation behavior of Internet traffic, and scalable ad-hoc routing.